wahidHarb/Gydeon-VM/README.md

 **Colab RDP is used to get Remote Connection to Google Collaboratory and use it with browser (Not using Client).
 This gives you a high end VM for a maximum of 12 hours with Debian Linux as OS**

+### ⚠️ Warning ⚠️
+**Make sure you use this repository on a second account, as it is very vulnerable to suspending your github account.
+I will not be responsible if your github account is suspended.
+Thank you for your attention :)**

 ### Video guide:

 soon!